rahul-wadhai2/Kotlin/RealTimeChatFeature/README.md

 * **Implementation:** The ```startFirestoreMessageListener``` function in ```ChatRepository.kt``` sets up the listener on a Firestore collection.
 * **Purpose:** The listener's purpose is to synchronize the Firestore data with the local Room database.
 It queries the ```messages``` subcollection within a specific ```chatroom document```, ordered by the ```timestamp```.
 * **Data Handling:** The listener's snapshots are collected as a ```Flow```, and the remote messages are then mapped to ```ChatMessageEntity``` objects before being inserted into the local database.
 This ensures the local data is always a reflection of the remote data.

+## Unread messages tracking logic and schema

+This document outlines the logic and schema used to track and display unread message counts for chat rooms within the application.

+#### 1. Data Schema

+The unread message count and other chat room data are managed using a local Room database, which is synchronized with Firestore.

+**`ChatRoomEntity.kt`**
+This is the primary data class representing a chat room in the local database.
+It contains all the necessary information for a chat room item in the list screen, including the unread message count.

+* **`roomId`**: A unique ID for the chat room.
+* **`groupName`**: The name of the chat room.
+* **`lastMessage`**: The text of the last message sent in the room.
+This field is updated in the `ChatRoomsViewModel` after fetching the chat room list.
+* **`lastTimestamp`**: The timestamp of the last message.
+* **`unreadCount`**: An integer representing the number of unread messages for the current user.
+* **`lastReadTimestamp`**: The timestamp of the last message the user read in this room.
+This is a critical field for calculating `unreadCount`.

+#### 2. Unread Message Count Logic

+The logic for tracking and displaying unread messages is handled by a combination of a WorkManager, the `ChatRoomsRepository`, a Data Access Object (DAO), and the `ChatRoomsViewModel`.

+**Data Flow**
+1.  **Data Source**: The application uses a `Room` database to store `ChatRoomEntity` and `ChatMessageEntity` objects locally.
+2.  **`TimestampInitializationWorker`**: This worker is responsible for initializing the `lastReadTimestamp` for a given chat room.
+This is critical for ensuring that when a user joins a new room, they don't see all previous messages as "unread."
+It sets the `lastReadTimestamp` to the current time, effectively resetting the unread count to zero for that user and room.
+3.  **Repository Layer**: The `ChatRoomsRepository` is responsible for providing a flow of chat rooms that includes the unread count for each room.
+4.  **ViewModel Layer**: The `ChatRoomsViewModel` observes this flow from the repository.
+When a new list of chat rooms is emitted, it iterates through each `ChatRoomEntity`.
+5.  **Last Message Fetching**: For each chat room, the `ChatRoomsViewModel` calls `chatRoomsRepository.getLastMessageForRoom(chatRoom.roomId.toString())` to fetch the last message text, and then uses `chatRoom.copy(lastMessage = lastMessage)` to create a new `ChatRoomEntity` with the updated last message information.
+6.  **UI Update**: The updated list of `ChatRoomEntity` objects is then passed to the UI, where the `ChatRoomItem` composable displays the `unreadCount` and `lastMessage` fields.

+**Key Implementation Details**

+* **Firebase Listener**: A Firestore listener is used to keep the local `Room` database up-to-date with remote changes.
+When new messages arrive, they are inserted into the local database, which triggers the flow to update.
+* **`MessageDao`**: The `MessageDao` contains a query to calculate the number of unread messages for a given room and user.
+This is typically done by counting all messages that have a timestamp greater than the user's `lastReadTimestamp` for that room.
+* **`SharedPreferences`**: The current user's ID is retrieved from `SharedPreferences` to ensure the unread count is specific to their account.